Abu Dhabi Junior Golf Championship: Format

 Before the finals begin, a challenge match will take place, in which 21 of the UAE and Middle East’s best young players will compete with the visitors.

 History

-Success in the tournament has acted as a springboard for some exceptional young golfers, with past winners including Justin Rose and Andrew Coltart, who have gone on to play at the highest level.
+Success in the tournament has acted as a springboard for some of the young golfers, with past winners including Justin Rose and Andrew Coltart, who have gone on to play at the highest level.
 Current boys and girls champions Stiggy Hodgson and Carly Booth have both represented Great Britain and Ireland in amateur tournaments.

-Other past champions of note include Mhairi McKay, Rebecca Hudson and Oliver Fisher.
+Other past champions of note include Mhairi McKay, Rebecca Hudson, and Oliver Fisher.